DMFAS: Early 1980s

-DMFAS First Version
+First version

-In 1981, Kombo Moyana left UNCTAD to join Mr Bernard Chidzero, former Deputy Secretary-General of UNCTAD and Minister of Finance in Zimbabwe at the time.
-Other members of the Branch had to cover Sub-Saharan Africa waiting for the replacement of Mr Moyana.
-In particular, Mr Cosío-Pascal covered Liberia, Madagascar and Zaire (now Democratic Republic of Congo).
+In 1981, Kombo Moyana left UNCTAD to join Bernard Chidzero, former Deputy Secretary-General of UNCTAD and Minister of Finance in Zimbabwe at the time.
+Other members of the Branch had to cover Sub-Saharan Africa waiting for the replacement of Moyana.
+In particular, Cosío-Pascal covered Liberia, Madagascar and Zaire (now Democratic Republic of Congo).
 Four countries, in 1981, agreed to form the initial DMFAS pool—contributing from their national United Nations Development Programme (UNDP) funds to a common technical cooperation fund with UNCTAD—that allowed the development of the first version.
 Those countries were two from Latin America: Bolivia and Costa Rica and two from Africa: Liberia and Madagascar.
-These resources allowed hiring a systems analyst, Pekka Sankala Finland and a programmer, Ms Cameron Turkey.
-These two persons, jointly with Mr Cosio-Pascal, team leader, and Mr Baert, formed the first DMFAS Programme team.
+These resources allowed hiring a systems analyst, Pekka Sankala Finland and a programmer, Cameron Turkey.
+These two persons, jointly with Cosio-Pascal, team leader, and Baert, formed the first DMFAS Programme team.